jrego1/EPLCANet/README.md

 - main_fast.py: parses shell scripts, constructs model, optimizers, runs model from appropriate utils.py
 - cifar_dictlearning.py: script to train a sparse coding dictionary with the Locally Competitive Algorithm
 - utils_ep_fast.py: functions to build and train an energy-based recurrent convolutional neural network (RCNN) with image input
 - lca_utils_ep.fast: functions to build and train an energy-based RCNN with a front sparse coding layer.
-Options to use a *pretrained* sparse dictionary, which is held fixed during EBM training with equilibrium propagation and preprocesses inputs with LCA dynamics or learn the sparse dictionary during RCNN training (*work in progress*) .
+Options to use a *pretrained* sparse dictionary, which is held fixed during EBM training with equilibrium propagation and preprocesses inputs with LCA dynamics or learn the sparse dictionary during RCNN training.
 - data_utils.py: plotting and logging functions
 - eval_lcanet.ipynb: evaluating and plotting trained model results
 - run/: shell scripts for running models and experiments